netxms/netxms-doc/admin/installation.rst

 Web Management Console:

-NetXMS web interface is java based and should be deployed into servlet container to run.
+|product_name| web interface is java based and should be deployed into servlet container to
+run.
 Tested containers: Tomcat7, Jetty7.

   1. Install one of servlet containers that support servlet-api version 3.